zhyan0603/GPUMDkit/Tutorials/01_Tutorials_format_conversion.md

  102) Convert mtp to extxyz
  103) Convert cp2k to extxyz
  104) Convert castep to extxyz
+ 105) Convert extxyz to POSCAR
+ 106) Developing ...
  000) Return to the main menu
  ------------>>
  Input the function number: